kav-institute/mdn_trajectory_forecasting/README.md

 ```

 **Pre-trained models:**
-If you want to use a pre-trained model you must locate it into the correct subfolder structure: Starting at the defined "result_path" from the configuration file:
+If you want to use a pre-trained model you must locate them into the correct subfolder structure: Starting at the defined "result_path" from the configuration file:

 ```
 # Structure: